The safety and well-being of all conference participants is our priority. IEEE has been monitoring the developing COVID-19 pandemic (Coronavirus).

 Through the online platform, attendees will be able to watch all author presentations live as well as have the ability to ask questions and answers directly through a dialogue box on-Demand.
 All questions will be emailed to each presenting author directly and you will be able to interact through email to converse about your questions.

 The IEEE Product Safety Engineering Society hosts a premier symposium annually on all relevant topics for workers and innovators in the product safety area.
-Join us in Portland, Oregon, USA for SPCE 2020 for two days of technical sessions and exhibits!
+Join us virtually for SPCE 2020 for five days of technical sessions and exhibits!

 |IEEE & PSES Members Early Registration||$185|